Frequently Asked Questions

 Yes, information sessions are generally held during the fall and spring semesters.
-For more information on location and to RSVP, please visit this page.
+For more information on location and to RSVP, please visit the Open House page.

 It is a 9 month, 20-credit certificate program covering two traditional semesters – fall and spring.

 The G2 program is located on the Manassas, Virginia SciTech campus of George Mason University.
 The courses are taught by faculty members from both schools.
 The cadaver lab component will be held at Georgetown University.